Biographies Characteristics Analysis

 Igor Evgenievich Tamm Ilya Mikhailovich Frank

-Born in 1904 in the village of Novaya Chepega, Voronezh Region.
+Born in 1904 in the village of Novaya Chepega, Voronezh region.

 Born in 1895 in Vladivostok,